-I’ve adapted the original “Fire Cider” recipe a bit, and added cloves, and red chili peppers.
+I’ve adapted the original “Fire Cider” recipe a bit, and added cloves, and red chilli peppers.
 The ingredients can change from year to year depending on when you make it and what’s growing around you.
 The standard base ingredients are apple cider vinegar, garlic, onion, ginger, horseradish, and hot peppers, but there are plenty of other herbs that can be thrown in for added kick.

 Makes 2 litres.